josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 An explanation of defensive cognition is therefore not an exoneration of its political consequences.

+Nor does recognising Atzmi Yisrael require other Jewish people to share it.

+One person's psychological relationship with Medinat Yisrael cannot establish the proper content of another person's Jewish identity.

 ---

 ## ⚠️ The Affirmation Problem